Colorado Territory (film): Plot

 The day of the robbery, a suspicious McQueen talks to Wallace's wife and discovers he has betrayed the gang for the reward money.
 Forewarned, McQueen uncouples the passenger cars in which the sheriff and his men are waiting in ambush, leaving them behind.
 Duke and Reno, as prearranged with Pluthner, also try to double-cross McQueen, but he is prepared for them too.
 He gets the drop on them, takes the money, and leaves the pair handcuffed together for the sheriff to capture and later hang.
 He and Colorado go to split the money with Rickard, only to find Pluthner over the old man's dead body.
 McQueen kills him, but is shot in the shoulder.

 A wounded McQueen heads to the Winslow ranch, where Winslow helps Colorado remove the bullet, even after he is told who McQueen really is and what he has done.
 McQueen overhears Julie Ann tell her father they should turn him in for the reward money.
 Winslow, though, lies to the sheriff and posse when they show up.

-McQueen realizes he loves Colorado and asks her to marry him.
-They plan a new life in Mexico, but are found hiding out in Todos Santos.
+McQueen is attracted to Colorado and proposes marriage.
+He plans to relocate Colorado to new territory in Mexico, but they are found hiding out in Todos Santos.
 He gives her the money, telling Colorado to bury it (she leaves it near the collection box for the mission).
 McQueen drives off her horse so she cannot follow him, then makes a desperate dash for the border.
 He is trapped in a long-deserted cliffside Indian settlement, but is too good a marksman for his pursuers to rush him.
 Colorado eventually arrives on foot.

 The sheriff comes up with a devious plan.
 After stationing an Indian sharpshooter, he and all but two of his men ride away to a (fictional) back entrance.
 As the lawman had hoped, Colorado grabs a gun from one of the men, orders them to walk away, and takes the two remaining horses to McQueen.
 He emerges and is wounded by the sharpshooter.
 When the posse returns, Colorado shoots back, and the two lovers die in a hail of gunfire.

-The scene switches to Brother Tomas who is asked who brought new life to Todos Santos.
-He replies, "A happy couple who passed this way."